 Employees could be performing at higher levels than expected yet there could be instances where, if they are given additional resources or knowledge of better tools and techniques, their performances could increase manifold.
 Though this is largely beneficial for the company, for employees it is a chance to grow and increase their skill sets further.
 Companies that provide such opportunities have higher employee engagement and a more productive work environment.

 Are they satisfied with their roles and responsibilities?

 From time to time, it is necessary to understand if the employees are satisfied with the responsibilities bestowed on them.
 If not, there will be an obvious drop in performance levels and development of negative attitude towards the management.
 Managers can consult dissatisfied team members and identify ways to re-align their roles that are more suited for their skill sets and desires.

 Is the work environment suitable for employees to perform at optimum levels?

 Sometimes certain aspects of the office too can be detrimental to employee performance.
-Though such factors are more the responsibility of the HR department, it shows the positive attitude of managers towards the welfare of their employees.
-Individuals get to see that their managers actually care for their well being and are thus more willing to put in that extra efforts.
+Though such factors are more the responsibility of how HR can help employees, it shows the positive attitude of managers towards the welfare of their employees.
+Individuals get to see that their managers actually care for their well-being and are thus more willing to put in that extra effort.